qwertie/ecsharp/ecs/for-pl-nerds-part-3.md

 However, at the beginning of every expression there can be a "preamble", so an EC# subexpression is parsed differently at the beginning than "in the middle".
 The "expression preamble" has the following parts which are all optional and must be provided in order:

-1. a single word followed by a colon, e.g. foo:.
+1. a single word followed by a colon, e.g. `foo:`.
 In statement context, the parser considers it a label (which becomes a separate statement in the Loyc tree); in all other situations it is interpreted as a named argument.
+Note that we can't treat `:` as a normal binary operator due to the nullable-type ambiguity.
+If ":" were treated as an operator, `(Foo ? x = z : y)` would ambiguously be either a conditional expression or a variable declaration that uses the ":" operator on the right side.
 2. a list of attributes, e.g. [x, y] or [x] [y] (the two styles are equivalent).
 "Macros as attributes", which have the form [[m(args)]], can also appear here; they are parsed like attributes but behave like a method call that takes the remainder of the expression as an argument.
 3. either
   3a. a list of modifier keywords (such as public or ref)